 The GeneralCurvedFiber is the most general fiber type supported by GeoDict.
 The fiber is composed of several linear segments, and the fiber profile can change over the length of the fiber.

-On the first tab, enter the Number of Points describing the polygonal center line and select between the Rounded or Flat fiber end type.
+On the first tab, enter the Number of Points describing the polygonal center line.